-Stop and restart tftp:
+Stop and restart tftp: stopsrc -s tftp

+'''

+stopsrc -s tjtp

-stopsrc -s tftp startsrc -s tftp
+startsrc -s tftp

+'''

+- Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons:

+'''

+stopsrc -g nfs

+startsrc -g nfs

+'''

-- Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons: stopsrc -g nfs - stopsrc -g njs startsrc -g nfs - Attempt to mount a file system from another system on the network. - If the rnetboot operation is successful, but lsnim shows that the node is stuck at one of the netboot phases, you may need to redo your NIM definitions.
+- Attempt to mount a file system from another system on the network. - If the rnetboot operation is successful, but lsnim shows that the node is stuck at one of the netboot phases, you may need to redo your NIM definitions

-3.0 Special Cases
+4.0 Special Cases

-3.1 Using other NIM resources.
+4.1 Using other NIM resources.

 When you run the mknimimage command to create a new xCAT osimage definition it will create default NIM resources and add their names to the osimage definition.
 It is also possible to specify additional or different NIM resources to use for the osimage.
 To do this you can use the "attr=val [attr=val ...]" option.
 These "attribute equals value" pairs are used to specify NIM resource types and names to use when creating the the xCAT osimage definition.
-The "attr" must be a NIM resource type and the "val" must be the name of a previously defined NIM resource of that type, (ie. "<nim_resource_type>=<resource_name>").
+The "attr" must be a NIM resource type and the "val" must be the name of a previously defined NIM resource of that type, (ie. "<nim resource type>=<resource name>").